 Shift and Stay involves shifting into the Resilient Zone and challenging yourself to stay there.
 This is basically exercising a muscle that has gotten weak during the extreme stress of PTSD – the muscle being the capacity to remain in your Resilient Zone.

 The 6 skills above are taught to the general public in Community Resiliency Training(CRM).
 The next 3 Skills are only part of TRM:

-Skill #7 Titration – slowing down and taking small bites of emotions and bodily sensations– also part of SE
+Slowing down and taking small bites of emotions and bodily sensations creates resiliency – also part of SE.
+Article on Titration

-Skill #8 Pendulation – gently guiding the nervous system to remember its natural process of going between being settled/calm alert (parasympathetic) and being activated (sympathetic).
-Pendulation is a technique to help the nervous system become more flexible and to restore its natural rhythm and flow after it has been badly injured/disabled/harmed by trauma.– also part of SE
+Gently guiding the nervous system to remember its natural process of going between being settled/calm alert (parasympathetic) and being activated (sympathetic).
+Pendulation is a technique to help the nervous system become more flexible, and to restore its natural rhythm and flow after it has been badly injured/disabled/harmed by trauma, Pendulation creates a little bit more resiliency within the nervous system and brain every time it is used. – also part of SE.
+Visit the Pendulation Category.

 I added in these Skills as well: